This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Blood soaks through your bandage or drains out of your cast.
+- Blood soaks through your bandage or drains out of your brace or cast.

 - Your stitches come apart.

 - Your incision is red, swollen, or draining pus.

 - Your bandage gets wet, is loose, or comes off.

 - Your pain gets worse or does not get better with pain medicine.

 - You have questions or concerns about your condition or care.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.